 Think back to the last time you lost track of time while focusing on a task.
 I’m talking about heads-down, 100%, all-hands, “what year is it” type of focus.
 That’s sort of what everyday here feels like.
 I don’t call them Medallia years because it feels like I’ve been here forever, although in some ways it does.
 I call them Medallia years because everything here happens so fast.

-From my very first day here in our onboarding program, I jumped right into a hands-on environment that questions, challenges and pushes me not just to be the best employee I can be, but to be an all-around better person.
-And it should be no surprise that with the latter also comes the former.
+From my very first day here in our onboarding program, I jumped right into a hands-on environment that questions, challenges and pushes me not just to be the best employee I can be, but to be an all-around better person, and it should be no surprise that with the latter also comes the former.
 I’m not just talking about the cliche “go around the room and tell us a fun fact” spiel.
-Medallia wants to know what gets you out of bed every morning and what keeps you up at night; what your biggest accomplishments are and what are your biggest failures.
-We want to know why you are you.
-And it doesn’t just stop there.
+Medallia wants to know your biggest accomplishments and your biggest failures as well as what gets you out of bed every morning and what keeps you up at night.
+We want to know why you are you, and it doesn’t just stop there.

 About two weeks into my new role here, I was already working directly with candidates.
 One month in, I was able to get my job done with minimal supervision, just in time for our pipeline of roughly 1,100 candidates to open up during campus recruitment season.
 Two months in, I was balancing all the day-to-day responsibilities of my job with exciting new side projects.
 One that comes to mind involved reducing Travel & Expense costs by coming up with a solution to improve the candidate experience for those in their final round that are unable to fly out to our headquarters (If you’re wondering the solution we came up with, you’re going to have to apply!).